syncfusion-content/reactjs-docs/ReactJS/Grid/Getting-Started.md

 ## Data binding

-[`Data binding`](http://helpjs.syncfusion.com/js/grid/data-binding) in the grid is achieved by using the [`ej.DataManager`](http://helpjs.syncfusion.com/js/datamanager/overview) that supports both RESTful JSON data services binding and local JSON array binding.
-To set the data source to the grid, the [`dataSource`](http://help.syncfusion.com/js/api/ejgrid#members:columns-datasource) property is assigned with the instance of the `ej.DataManger`.
-For demonstration purpose, [Northwind OData service](http://mvc.syncfusion.com/Services/Northwnd.svc/) is used in this tutorial.
+[`Data binding`](http://helpjs.syncfusion.com/js/grid/data-binding) in the grid is achieved by assigning a JSON array to the [`dataSource`](http://help.syncfusion.com/js/api/ejgrid#members:columns-datasource) property.
 Refer to the following code example.

 Please refer to the code of HTML file.